42Crunch/api-security-audit-action/README.md

 ### `ignore-network-errors`

-If set to 'true', forces to complete execution successfully even if a network error has occurred (such as a failure to connect to 4unch Platform, etc).
-Default is false.
+If set to `true`, forces to complete execution successfully even if a network error has occurred (such as a failure to connect to 4unch Platform, etc).
+Default is `false`.

 ### `skip-local-checks`

-If set to 'true', disables all local failure conditions (like minimum score) and fails execution only if the criteria defined in SQGs are not met.
-Default is false.
+If set to `true`, disables all local failure conditions (like minimum score) and fails execution only if the criteria defined in SQGs are not met.
+Default is `false`.

 ### `platform-url`